Virginia governor meets with cabinet amid outcry over racist photo

 (Reuters) - Virginia Governor Ralph Northam met with his Cabinet on Monday amid a chorus of calls from fellow Democrats to resign over last week’s revelation of a racist photo on his 1984 medical school yearbook page.

-A few dozen protesters gathered at the state capitol in Richmond to demand Northam step down while the state’s lieutenant governor, who would take over if Northam resigned, released a statement rejecting a report on a conservative web site accusing him of misconduct.
+A few dozen protesters gathered at the state capitol in Richmond to demand Northam step down while the state’s lieutenant governor said there was “a lot of uncertainty” in the state’s government.

-Northam scrambled to contain the damage following the release of a page from his yearbook depicting one person in blackface standing next to a masked person in the white robes of the Ku Klux Klan.
+A conservative media website on Friday released a page from Northam’s yearbook depicting one person in blackface standing next to a masked person in the white robes of the Ku Klux Klan.

 He first apologized on Friday and said he was one of the two people, then changed his story Saturday, saying he did not appear in the photo but had dressed in blackface at another point that year.

-The admission drew immediate demands for Northam’s resignation from the NAACP civil rights group and at least five of the Democratic White House candidates, including U.S. Senators Cory Booker and Kamala Harris, both of whom are black, and said Northam had lost the moral authority to lead.
+The admission drew immediate demands for Northam’s resignation from Virginia politicians, the NAACP civil rights group and national political figures.
+At least five Democratic presidential candidates, including U.S. Senators Cory Booker and Kamala Harris, both of whom are black, said Northam had lost the moral authority to lead.

-Northam’s office did not respond to questions on Monday about the governor’s plans but local medial outlets reported he was meeting with advisers.
+Northam’s office did not respond to questions about his plans on Monday but local media outlets reported he was meeting with advisers.

+Lieutenant Governor Justin Fairfax, who is black, said he was not sure what Northam’s next move would be.

+“I believe the governor has to make a decision that’s in the best interest of the commonwealth of Virginia,” Fairfax told reporters at the capitol.

+Asked if he was taking preparing for a possible elevation to governor, Fairfax replied, “There is a lot of uncertainty right now in our government.
+But we always have to be ready.”

+Should Northam resign, Fairfax, 39, would be the second black governor in the history of Virginia, where his great-great-great grandfather once was a slave.

-Lieutenant Governor Justin Fairfax, who is black, released a statement on Monday denying a vague online report that a woman suggested Fairfax had sexually assaulted her in 2004.
+Earlier on Monday Fairfax released a statement denying a vague online report that a woman suggested he had sexually assaulted her in 2004.

-“Tellingly, not one other reputable media outlet has seen fit to air this false claim,” the statement from Fairfax’s office said, promising “appropriate legal action.”
+“Tellingly, not one other reputable media outlet has seen fit to air this false claim,” the statement from Fairfax’s office said.

 At least two media outlets, including the Washington Post, said a woman had approached them more than a year ago with the same allegation.
 The outlets said they had been unable to substantiate her claim.